-For the rest of the day, start slowly and offer your child clear liquids such as water, apple juice, and soda.
+Start slowly and offer your child clear liquids such as water, apple juice, and soda.
 When your child feels ready, it is ok to try soup, soda crackers, and other foods that are easy to digest.
 Avoid spicy or fatty foods.
+Your child can have their normal diet when they are ready.
 Give your child several glasses of clear liquids to prevent dehydration.
-The next day your child can have a normal diet.

-The staff at the AFCH Surgical Services will try to call you at home or work within the next few days.
+The staff at the American Family Children’s Hospital Surgical Services will try to call you at home or work within the next few days.
 We will ask a few questions about your child’s recovery and the care your child received.
 Let us know if this call may be a problem.

 When to Call